z3phyro/stoic-persona/README.md

 # Stoic Persona

-A modern web application built with SolidJS and TailwindCSS, designed to help users explore and understand Stoic philosophy.
+A AI chat application built with SolidJS and TailwindCSS, designed to help users answer questions for them based on their experience.

 ## Tech Stack